valkey-io/valkey-doc/topics/cluster-tutorial.md

     # Starting a failover election for epoch 7545.
     # Failover election won: I'm the new primary.

-Basically clients connected to the primary we are failing over are stopped.
+Clients sending commands to the primary are blocked during the failover.
-At the same time the primary sends its replication offset to the replica, that waits to reach the offset on its side.
+When the primary sends its replication offset to the replica, the replica waits to reach the offset on its side.
 When the replication offset is reached, the failover starts, and the old primary is informed about the configuration switch.
-When the clients are unblocked on the old primary, they are redirected to the new primary.
+When the switch is complete, the clients are unblocked on the old primary and they are redirected to the new primary.

 **Note:**
 To promote a replica to primary, it must first be known as a replica by a majority of the primaries in the cluster.